Gaming Icon

 and speaking of gaming, you can go head-to-head with us on Mario Kart or Rocket League on the Nintendo Switch.
 We’re giving that Switch away to a lucky winner at the conference, but you have to play to win.
 If you’re there, make sure you come see us because we want to see you.

-The Changelog The Changelog #483
+Changelog Interviews Changelog Interviews #483

 ONE MORE thing every dev should know